 Figure 2: Blockchain can help secure and organize patient data

 Medicalchain, for instance, is a healthcare Blockchain that aims to securely record and transfer patient data.
-Different parties in the healthcare ecosystem like doctors, laboratories, pharmacists and insurers can have a time-limited access to any patient’s health record.
+Different parties in the healthcare ecosystem like doctors, laboratories, pharmacists and insurers can have time-limited access to any patient’s health record.

-Doctors write prescription, laboratories provide test results, pharmacies dispense medication; all these get recorded as transactions on the Blockchain.
+Doctors write the prescription, laboratories provide test results, pharmacies dispense medication; all these get recorded as transactions on the Blockchain.
 Any user, such as an insurer, can access these transactions for a limited time and verify the record of a patient.

-Medicalchain allow patients to be in full control of their database.
+Medicalchain allows patients to be in full control of their database.
 Patients can provide varying levels of access to different users so that only authorized users can read or add data to a patient’s record.
 The patients can also decide what documents a particular user can access and for what time.

 Medicalchain ecosystem uses Medtokens for making payments.
 Doctors are paid in tokens for answering patients’ queries, hospitals are paid in tokens for their services.
 Computer operators on the network are also given tokens for maintaining the digital ledger.

 Medicalchain also allows patients to share their health data with clinical research institutes in exchange for Medtokens.